Academic Centers and Institutes

-Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism
+Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism (LIGHT)

 The Levenson Institute was established to provide research, training and management for these industries.
 Under the Lloyd D. Levinson Institute umbrella, Stockton offers certificate programs in Gaming Management, promotes applied research and scholarship targeted to the industry and will run an annual survey of the effectiveness of New Jersey tourism promotion.

 Named a “Center for Excellence” by the Jewish Foundation for the Righteous, the resource center provides a wealth of opportunity to study, research and honor those who lived through and died in the Holocaust.
 Located in the upper level of the University library, the Center provides educational material for students who choose to minor or receive their master’s degree in Holocaust and Genocide Studies.

 The SBDC is part of a national partnership between state and federal government, the private sector and higher education.
 The program is designed to provide assistance services to establish new enterprises and promising start-ups, with the objective of increased economic activity.